jrm2319/THESIS_JRM2319/data_rmd.md

   - educ1: education: highest level completed
   - yrsalc1c: \# of years drinking alcohol (current and former drinkers)
   - alcwk1c: \# of drinks per week (current and former drinkers)
-  - nviolen1: Violence Problem in Neighborhood
-  - nlfshop1: Lack of adequate food shopping in neighborhood
-  - nnoise1: Excessive noise in neighborhood
-  - nvalues1: People in neighborhood do not share the same values
-  - nclose1: Close-knit neighborhood
-  - Nhdtim1c or nhdyrs1: \# of years in the neighborhood
-  - ncohes1c: Neighborhood social cohesion score
-  - nprob1c: Neighborhood problems score

   </details>